alikureishy/BlockChain/README.md

 # Blockchain

-This is a work in progress.
-I will be gradually adding additional functionality to this project, culminating (ideally) in a fully functional blockchain implementation.
+This project is a work in progress.
+I will be gradually adding additional functionality, culminating (ideally) in a fully functional blockchain implementation.

-## Getting Started
+## Installation

 Please follow these steps to launch/use this project.